List of USA Colleges Offering Financial Aid for International Students 2025 (Updated)

 Study Abroad Expert

-International students are flocking to countries abroad to pursue higher education and, the maximum crowd goes to study in the USA.
-The US is one of the most preferred student destinations and there are numerous reasons why international students wish to study in the USA.
-With some of the good reasons to study in the USA, there also come with various drawbacks the major one being - funding education to study in the USA as an international student.
+The US is one of the most preferred destinations for international students, and there are numerous reasons why they wish to study in the USA.
+Funding education to study in the USA as an international student can be challenging.
 Check out the list of USA colleges offering financial aid for international students.

-Every year, the US spends USD 120 billion on funding education across US universities.
-In 2022-23, the average financial aid offered across US universities was recorded at USD 77,000.
-Whereas the highest financial aid offered to international students was reportedly USD 78,300.
-There are also universities in the US that have full scholarship options for international students and of course, partial tuition scholarships are available.
+Every year, the US spends USD 268.4 billion on funding education across US universities.
+In 2024, the average financial aid offered across US universities was recorded at USD 79,000.
+At the same time, the highest financial aid offered to international students was reportedly USD 86,258.
+There are also universities in the US that offer full scholarship options for international students, and partial tuition scholarships are available.

-While many US universities may offer reasonable financial aid to international students, a few may reserve the funds for their domestic students only.
-This article will discuss US universities that offer financial aid and the possible funding options across these US universities as well for international students specifically.
+While many US universities offer reasonable financial aid to international students to study in USA, some may reserve funds exclusively for their domestic students.
+This article will discuss US universities that offer financial aid and the various funding options available at these institutions, particularly for international students.

 Financial Aid for International Students Merit and Need-based